LunarLogic/starability/README.md

 # Starability.css - Accessible rating with animations on top

 Accessible rating forms with cute animations on top.
-Name is the combination of two words: star and accessibility (or ability in general, whatever pleases you).
-Starability ratings are done in pure HTML and CSS, and are accessible by keyboard, so even people using screen readers are able to use it.
-To achieve this effect I am using sibling combinators technique that was introduced by [Lea Verou](http://lea.verou.me) in ["Accessible star rating widget with pure CSS" blogpost](http://lea.verou.me/2011/08/accessible-star-rating-widget-with-pure-css/).
-The goal of this small library was to combine this technique with neat animations and make it easy to quickly apply it to your website.
+The name is the combination of two words: star and accessibility (or ability in general, whatever pleases you).
+Starability ratings are made with HTML, CSS and images (no JavaScript), and are accessible by keyboard, so even people using screen readers are able to use them.
+To achieve this effect I am using the sibling combinators technique that was introduced by [Lea Verou](http://lea.verou.me) in ["Accessible star rating widget with pure CSS" blogpost](http://lea.verou.me/2011/08/accessible-star-rating-widget-with-pure-css/).
+The goal of this small library was to combine this technique with neat animations and make it easy to quickly use it on your website.

 **Remember:** to submit the data you will need to add a bit of your own code.
-Here we have just a fieldset with collection of radio buttons, neatly styled.
+Here we have just a fieldset with a collection of radio buttons, neatly styled.

 ## Demo